 What to Know About a Notice to Vacate + Free Template

-On the flip side, both parties can give cause notice to end the rental agreement if the other has breached the rental agreement.
-These terms can seem confusing, especially for new landlords, so it’s important to know the difference and to be educated on your state and local laws regarding notices and what is required with them.
-Below we have separated out the four types of the most frequent notice situations landlords and tenants will want to be familiar with.
+In addition, either party can give cause notice to end the rental agreement if the other has breached the contract.
+These terms can seem confusing, so it’s important to know the difference and to be educated on your local laws.
+Read on to learn about the four types of the most frequent notice situations landlords and tenants should know.

 notice-to-vacate-01